 Generate tempo maps and design levels for highly popular iPhone game Tap Tap Revenge.
 Managing fast-paced content generation, testing, and deployment - sometimes as little as 24 hours between job announcement and seeing multiple youtube videos of people playing your levels.

-Assist in various ways for quickly growing food business.
-Taking and fulfilling orders at farmer's markets, improving customer experience, accounting, negotiating with supply vendors, fixing broken stuff.
+Assist in various ways for popular food truck.
+Taking and fulfilling orders at farmer's markets, expediting, baking, accounting, negotiating with supply vendors, fixing broken stuff.

 Candidate Identification and Interference Removal in SETI@home, Korpela, E., Cobb, J., Lebofsky, M., Siemion, A., Von Korff, J., Bankay, R., Werthimer, D., and Anderson, D., Communication with Extraterrestrial Intelligence, Edited by Douglas A. Vakoch, SUNY Press, 2011, p.
 37-44.